olivierlemoal/mpv-radio-title-script/README.md

 ![example](/readme.png)

-Currently compatible radios are currently only French radio :
+Compatible radios are currently only French stations :

   * FIP (all radios)
   * France Inter